MA Certificate in Education and Society

 Interests: Education, Urban Schools, Race, Ethnicity, and Culture

-Herman Dunlap Smith Professor, School of Social Service Administration
+Herman Dunlap Smith Professor, Crown Family School of Social Work, Policy, and Practice

 Interests: Urban school reform, high school reform, high-stakes testing, minority adolescent development, school transitions

-Senior Lecturer and Associate Director of the Committee on Education
+Assistant Senior Instructional Professor and Associate Director of the Committee on Education

 Interests: Education and social inequality, designing urban schools to reduce social inequality in educational achievement, the social context of urban schooling, and the interplay of schooling and identity